larissahmendes/timewalk/environment/README.md

    The minimal version of Jupyter required, in this case, is 4.0.

-   `sudo pip install jupyter metakernel zmq`
+   `pip3 install jupyter metakernel zmq`

 **3)** Open the notebook on the desired directory